Instructed for a US$3 billion claim against Egypt

 |Lawyers sitting as arbitrator||1|

-New to the GAR100 last year, this Egyptian full-service firm was set up by Karim Youssef in 2016 after more than five years as partner at Amereller Legal Consultants in Cairo and Dubai, where he headed the Middle East arbitration practice.
+This Egyptian full-service firm was set up by Karim Youssef in 2016, after he’d spent more than five years as partner at Amereller Legal Consultants in Cairo and Dubai, where he headed the Middle East arbitration practice.
 Before that, he practised for two years at Cleary Gottlieb Steen & Hamilton.

 Who uses it?

-The firm has advised the Arab African International Bank, Cementos La Union group, Arabian Cement Company and its parent Cementos La Union Group, Veolia Proprete, IGI Group, CTIP Oil & Gas, Damietta International Ports Company, KGL, Egyptian Kuwait Holding Company, Arab Contractors Company and EgyptAir.
+The firm has advised the Arab African International Bank; the Arabian Cement Company and its parent Cementos La Union Group; Veolia Proprete; IGI Group; CTIP Oil and Gas; Kuwait’s KGL; Egypt Kuwait Holding Company; the Arab Contractors Company; and EgyptAir.

 Karim Youssef’s greatest hits include helping Egyptian television station CBC prevail in a claim against Egyptian satirist Bassem Youssef, who has been described as Egypt’s answer to US comedian Jon Stewart.
 He has also successfully defended the Egyptian branch of a major energy conglomerate in a dispute over the supply of power generators.

-Youssef & Partners is like no other practice in Egypt.
-We are a full-service firm with a cosmopolitan and international outlook, exercising regional influence and delivering client services to truly global standards.
-The firm's renowned flagship practice is commercial and investment treaty arbitration with a focus on complex and high-value disputes.
-Our unparalleled multinational expertise, strong business sense, superior strategy, and remarkable track record of maximizing clients’ results.
+Youssef & Partners is a full-service firm with a cosmopolitan and international outlook, exercising regional influence and delivering client services to truly global standards.
+The firm’s renowned flagship practice is international commercial and investment treaty arbitration, focusing on high-value claims.
+The firm is famous for its unparalleled multinational expertise, strong business sense, superior strategy, and remarkable track record of maximizing clients’ results.
 The firm also provides high-end transactional and corporate services to its clients across various critical industries, including construction, mega-projects, fin-tech, and structuring and restructuring transactions.